msya/msya.github.io/_posts/2020-10-26-kotlin-coroutine-lib-testing.md

 ## Summary

 We looked at testing work internally in the coroutine library itself.
 As it is a multiplatform library, it has a framework for testing coroutines for JVM, JS and native.
+Although run blocking test is provided for testing, the pattern inside the library is different.
 We looked at the following utilities it has for testing.

 - Specifies a base test utility in the common module.
 - Actual implementations for Javascript, JVM and native are given in separate platform modules.